 • Home

+In Kubernetes, you use probes to configure health checks that help determine each pod’s state.
 Distributed microservices-based systems must automatically detect unhealthy applications, reroute requests to other systems, and restore broken components.
 Health checks help address this challenge to ensure reliability.
-In Kubernetes, you use probes to configure health that help determine each pod’s state.

 Kubernetes observes a pod’s lifecycle by default and routes traffic to the pod when containers move from a ‘pending’ state to ‘succeeded’.
 It locates application crashes and restarts the unhealthy pod to recover.
 This basic setup is not enough to ensure health in Kubernetes, especially when an application in the pod is configured with daemon process managers.